 Since you are targeting your entire body in this form of workout, you can enjoy more days to recover, or rest.
 Some individuals may not be able to participate in workouts each day due to schedule or or due to physical restrictions.
 Some individuals may benefit from more rest days if they find that they are more sore than normal after a workout or dealing with a current injury.
 It is always important to listen to your body before, during, and after a workout as this can help you navigate if you can do more or need a day or two of rest.

-Individuals who incorporate full body workouts can better prioritize and include rest in their heath routine.
+Individuals who incorporate full body workouts can better prioritize and include rest in their health routine.
 Since each major muscle group is being targeted, they don’t have to worry about missing out on certain muscles.

 3. Improved Mental Health: